-Transcribe data from paper forms into the data export template.
+Transcribe Participant data from paper forms into the data export template.
 Data entered into Survey Monkey will automatically transfer into the data export template; CIBHS will provide each county with an extract of all data collected via Survey Monkey for their county at the end of the pilot period.

 Frequently Asked Questions will be updated throughout the pilot period.
 Check here regularly for answers to common questions about MOQA.

 Q: What is the time frame for collecting MOQA SP and SDR data?